staterconsulting/abs-alexa/README.md

 - This is particularly true with certain custom intents, such as:
   - Seeking intents (e.g., "Go backwards 5 minutes")
   - Playing a book by title (e.g., "Play *A Game of Thrones*")
+- If book is not initially found using ABS API search function, the skill then pulls all books in user's library and performs a fuzzy search
+  - on large libraries, this may take a long time (I have tested it on 1000 book library and it completes search in 1-3 seconds)

 ## To Do:
 - [ ] Implement self-hosting (currently, the skill only runs using AWS Lambda function)